episerver/content-delivery-js-sdk/src/@episerver/content-delivery/README.md

-# Episerver Content Delivery JavaScript SDK - Content Loader and Resolver
+# Episerver Content Delivery JavaScript SDK - Content Loader, Content Resolver and Site Loader

 SDK for loading and resolving content from an Episerver application running the [Content Delivery API](https://world.episerver.com/documentation/developer-guides/content-delivery-api/).
 The SDK is written in TypeScript and includes types.